johandersson/.LOG-hog/src/encryption.md

 ## Best Practices for Users

 ### Password Creation
-- Use 20+ characters with mixed case, numbers, and symbols
+- Use 20+ characters with mixed case; special characters required only for weaker passwords (automatically bypassed for 'Strong' passwords scoring 70+)
 - Generate with password managers (KeePass, Bitwarden)
 - **Built-in Password Generator**: Use .LOG-hog's secure password generator for random passwords or memorable passphrases based on the EFF Diceware word list
 - Avoid dictionary words, patterns, or personal information